-Kyanite, andalusite and sillimanite are polymorphic aluminum-silicate minerals with the same chemical formula, Al2SiO5, but different atomic structures and physical properties.
+Kyanite is a polymorphic aluminum-silicate mineral that has the same chemical formula as the minerals andalusite and sillimanite, Al2SiO5.
+The atomic structures of these minerals differ slightly as do other physical properties.
 Mullite is a closely related mineral with the chemical formula Al6Si2O13 that occurs rarely in nature, but can be synthesized from kyanite and other alumina- and silica-enriched minerals using a thermal treatment process referred to as calcination.
-Collectively, these minerals along with topaz (Al2SiOF2) and dumortierite (Al7(BO3)(SiO4)3O3) belong to the sillimanite minerals group, which are valued as industrial raw materials for the manufacture of heat and acid refractories for ceramics industries, precision castings, refractory additives and fillers, and other applications in the ferrous and non-ferrous foundry industries.
-Due to the qualities of hardness, durability, and resistance to heat and chemical corrosion, exceptional specimens of the sillimanite minerals group are often marketed in the gemstone and jewelry industry.
+Collectively, these minerals along with topaz ((Al2SiO4 (F,OH)2) and dumortierite (Al7(BO3)(SiO4)3O3) belong to the sillimanite minerals group.
+Kyanite is valued as an industrial raw material for the manufacture of heat and acid refractories used in ceramics, precision castings, refractory additives and fillers, and other applications in the ferrous and non-ferrous foundry industries.
+Due to the qualities of hardness and durability, exceptional specimens of the sillimanite minerals group are often marketed in the gemstone and jewelry industry.

-Kyanite and the other sillimanite minerals are common constituents in metamorphic rocks, typically making up a percent or two of the mineral composition of peraluminous gneisses and schists.
+Kyanite and the other sillimanite minerals are common constituents in metamorphic rocks, often making up a percent or two of the mineral composition of peraluminous gneisses and schists in the Piedmont geologic province of Virginia.
 Economic deposits are found in a variety of geologic settings that include massive segregations in metamorphosed aluminous sediments, as stratiform replacements within foliated and nonfoliated quartzose rocks often associated with meta-volcanic strata, mineralized quartz veins and pegmatites, and in residual soils and placers.
-Andalusite also occurs in hornfels and other thermally-altered pelitic rocks within contact metamorphic aureoles adjacent to intrusive stocks.
-In the United States, economic and sub-economic concentrations of sillimanite minerals are known to occur in the western states of Alaska, California, Idaho, Nevada, and New Mexico as well as the Appalachian regions of Georgia, North Carolina, South Carolina and Virginia.
-Significant occurrences of kyanite and sillimanite are found in heavy mineral sand deposits in Florida.
-Outside of the United States, mining and/or potentially significant resources of sillimanite minerals have been reported in Australia, Brazil, Canada, China, France, India, Kenya, Nigeria, Norway, Peru, Russia, South Africa, Ukraine, and Zimbabwe.

 Additional information on global resources and production of kyanite and other sillimanite minerals may be found in a recent article in Mining Engineering, a monthly periodical published by the Society for Mining, Metallurgy and Exploration, Inc., (SME).